 (7) The operator must revise the safety case in accordance with the revision notice as originally given or as varied under subregulation (6).

-[Regulation 41 amended in Gazette 30 Dec 2011 p.
+[Regulation 41 amended: Gazette 30 Dec 2011 p.
 5549-50.]

 42. Revision after 5 years

 (1) The operator of a facility for which a safety case is in force must submit a revised safety case to the Minister —